isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 programming languages.

-The connection between your GCP project (whether it is an ISB-CGC sponsored and funded project or your own personal project) is your Google identity (also referred to as your "user credentials").
+The connection between your GCP project (whether it is an ISB-CGC sponsored and funded project or your own personal project) and the ISB-CGC is your Google identity (also referred to as your "user credentials").
 Access to all ISB-CGC hosted data is controlled using access control lists (ACLs) which define the permissions attached to each dataset, bucket, or object.